Towards Rich, Portable, and Large-Scale Pedestrian Data Collection: System Description

 The first batch of our data collection occurred on the ground level in a large indoor atrium area (Figure~\ref{fig:hdc_setup}).
 Half of the atrium area had fixed entry/exit points that led to corridors, elevators, stairs, and doors to the outside.
 The other half of the atrium was adjacent to another large open area and was unstructured with no fixed entry/exit points.
-We collected data around lunch and dinner times to ensure higher crowd densities (there was a food court in the neighboring open area).
+We collected data around lunch and dinner times to ensure higher crowd densities.
 More data will be collected in the future in locations such as transit stations.